-CUET Commerce Exam > CUET Commerce Notes > General Test Preparation for CUET > Understanding Line Graphs
+CUET Commerce Exam > CUET Commerce Notes > General Test Preparation for CUET UG > Understanding Line Graphs

-Understanding Line Graphs | General Test Preparation for CUET - CUET Commerce PDF Download
+Understanding Line Graphs | General Test Preparation for CUET UG - CUET Commerce PDF Download

 Introduction

 A line graph, also known as a line chart or line plot, depicts changes over time using points and lines.
 It illustrates the relationship between points by connecting them with a line.
 This graph displays quantitative data between two variables that change over time, showing a continuous line or curve connecting successive data points.
 Typically, the two variables are compared along the vertical and horizontal axes.
+Following is the example of line graph between time of the day and temperature for 1st September.

 Types of Line Graphs